Wrongful Death Complaint

 6.4 Defendant’s breach was the factual and legal cause of Decedent’s death.

 a.
-Economic damages for loss of support, services, and funeral expenses;
+Economic damages for deprivation of expected pecuniary benefits, loss of contributions for support, loss of assistance or services, and medical and funeral expenses;

 b.
-Noneconomic damages for loss of consortium, love, and companionship, subject to statutory caps; and
+Noneconomic damages for loss of consortium and loss of prospective training and education, subject to the cap in Alaska Stat. § 09.17.010(b); and

 c.
 Pre- and post-judgment interest and costs allowable by law.